-Pes anserinus bursitis is an inflammatory condition of the medial aspect of the knee causing pain inferomedial to the knee joint.
-It is also called anserine or pes anserine bursitis.
+Pes anserinus bursitis is an inflammatory condition of Pes-anserinus bursa which lies on the medial aspect of the knee.
+It causes pain inferomedial to the knee joint.
+It is also called anserine bursitis.

-A buras is a small synovial tissue lined structure between two surfaces which functions to provide space for gliding and reducing friction between two surfaces.
+A bursa is a small synovial tissue lined structure between two surfaces which functions to provide space for gliding and reducing friction between two surfaces.

 The exact incidence of pes anserinus bursitis is unknown.
-It is common in individuals involved in sports, obese middle-aged women, and elder patients with osteoarthritis of the knees.
+It is common in individuals involved in sports, obese middle-aged women, and elderly patients with osteoarthritis of the knees.

-Pes anserinus means goose’s foot in Latin and the name is derived from webbed foot like shape of conjoined tendon of the sartorius, gracilis, and semitendinosus muscles.
-The pes anserinus inserts superficial to the insertion of the superficial medial collateral ligament of the knee on tibia.
+Pes anserinus means goose’s foot in Latin and the name is derived from the webbed-foot-like-shape of the conjoined tendon of the sartorius, gracilis, and semitendinosus muscles.
+The pes anserinus inserts superficial to the insertion of the superficial medial collateral ligament of the knee on the tibia.

 Pes anserinus bursa is located between the conjoined hamstring tendons and underlying superficial collateral ligament.

-The musculi sartorii bursa, located between sartorius and the conjoined tendons of the gracilis and the semitendinosus muscles is independent bursa but considered collectively as the pes anserinus bursa.
+The musculi sartorii bursa, located between sartorius and the conjoined tendons of the gracilis and the semitendinosus muscles.
+It is an independent bursa but considered collectively with the pes anserinus bursa.

 Causes of Pes Anserinus Bursitis